canonical/certification-docs/Coverage_Guide-20.04.rst

 Complete Test Plan
 ==================

-The Hardware Certification Testing Coverage aims to test as thoroughly as possible and ensure that systems and their components are compatible and function well with Ubuntu and Ubuntu Tools; however, it is not possible for this scope of testing to catch issues that are unique to a system or
+The Hardware Certification Testing Coverage aims to test as thorough as possible and ensure that systems and their components are compatible and function well with Ubuntu and Ubuntu Tools; however, it is not possible for this scope of testing to catch issues that are unique to a system or